Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 At the sharp trailing edge, the Kutta condition requires that the flow leaves smoothly, meaning the pressures from the upper and lower surfaces must meet exactly at the same value.

-In your plot, you should see that the colours (and the vertical positions) of the upper and lower surface points become almost identical near $x = 2.0$.
+In our plot, you should see that the colours (and the vertical positions) of the upper and lower surface points become almost identical near $x = 2.0$.
 This confirms that:

 - The circulation $\Gamma$ is correctly chosen,
 - The flow exits without a discontinuity.